 Warm it then spray with water then wipe it with paper towel

 First thing I do is spray with Pam Olive oil, top and bottom...Heat, add meat.
 Remove meat when done. unplug Lay 2 pretty wet paper towels on the hot grill and close, Eat dinner...When done, open grill and begin wiping off any crud or grease..Rinse and wring out towels and continue wiping till clean..takes a couple of minutes, and works perfect.
 I've been doing it for probably 20 years..My mom gave me the idea and I've been doing it ever since.

 I do the same thing and have been for 20 years, but I use 2 pretty wet paper towels....It works like a charm!

 I have a George Foreman grill, model 3 GR30Bw.
 Can the coating be re-done on this model?
 Someone cleaned it, scrubbed it and took a lot of the coating off!

 My Foreman Grill gas also lost some of its Teflon coating.
 I cover the surface with aluminum foil.
 Makes clean up easier, too.
 As far as I know, there is no safe way to repair the surface.
 You might be able to replace the part, though; I would contact the manufacturer.

 An easy way to clean an electric grilling machine is to put wet paper towels on the bottom surface, close the cover and plug it in.
 In a short while the cooking surface debris will be easy to wipe off.
-Using a pair of tongs, move the paper towel around and rub off the debris.
-Make sure to hang the grill a little over the edge of the sink to catch drips and please be careful of the hot machine.

 What is the easiest way to clean a George Foreman grill?
 I received one without the scraper, drip tray, etc. I just have the grill.
 My dh loves to use this for his burgers and I need an easy way to clean it.
 Thanks in advance for any advice.